-Chrysler’s first V8 engines were meant for high-end cars, and combined a relatively small displacement with efficiency, high-flow hemispherical heads.
-The company quickly realized they needed to step up their ordinary-engine game, though, and, four years after launching the Hemi, started making cheaper “poly” engines—the difference being in the valvegear and head design.
-When Chevrolet launched their own V8, Chrysler realized they had not gone far enough, and two new projects were begun—one to create big-block engines (B and RB), and one to mass-produce, at high volume, cheaper V8s based on the Hemi and Poly series.
+Chrysler’s first V8 engines were meant for high-end cars, mixing relatively small displacements with efficient, high-flow hemispherical heads.
+The company needed to step up its ordinary-engine game, though, and after just four years started making cheaper “poly” engines with simplified valvegear and heads.
+Then Chevrolet launched their own V8, and Chrysler realized they had not gone far enough; they started two new projects—one to create cheap big-block engines (B and RB), and one to mass-produce cheaper V8s based on the poly series.
 These, dubbed the A series, were also engineered for a much higher degree of automation in the state-of-the-art Mount Road engine plant—and they would be made from 1956 through 1967.

 Mound Road itself had been built for World War II, and according to Willem Weertman, when they started converting it to engine production, a some leftover aircraft assemblies—tails and fuselage sections—were “scattered about the plant floor.”
 But it would be outfitted as a thoroughly modern facility.

 This may have been the last engine Mel Carpentier worked on; he had worked alongside “the Three Musketeers” at Studebaker, then at Willys, and finally at Maxwell / Chrysler, and had his hands in every Chrysler engine to this point.

 As the A-series was finalized, a new centralized engine division was formed to design and build engines, and supply them to the car and truck divisions, dramatically reducing the absurd complexity which had arisen.